lammps/lammps/doc/src/fix_deform.rst

 The *pressure/mean* style is changes a dimension in order to maintain a constant mean pressure defined as the trace of the pressure tensor.
-This option is therefore very similar to the *presssure* style with identical arguments except the current and target pressures refer to the mean trace of the pressure tensor.
+This option is therefore very similar to the *pressure* style with identical arguments except the current and target pressures refer to the mean trace of the pressure tensor.
 The same options also apply except for the :ref:`couple <deform_couple>` option.